strapi/documentation/docusaurus/docs/dev-docs/plugins/documentation.md

 ### Excluding from generation

-If you simply want to exclude certain apis or plugins from being generated you can use the `excludeFromGeneration` found on the documentation plugin’s `override` service in your application or plugin's [`register` lifecycle](http://localhost:8080/dev-docs/api/plugins/admin-panel-api#register).
+To exclude certain APIs or plugins from being generated, use the `excludeFromGeneration` found on the documentation plugin’s `override` service in your application or plugin's [`register` lifecycle](http://localhost:8080/dev-docs/api/plugins/admin-panel-api#register).

 :::note
-`excludeFromGeneration` gives more fine grained control over what is generated.
+`excludeFromGeneration` gives more fine-grained control over what is generated.

-For example, pluginA might create several new apis while pluginB may only want to generate documentation for some of those apis.
-In that case pluginB could still benefit from the generated documentation it does need by excluding only what it does not need.
+For example, pluginA might create several new APIs while pluginB may only want to generate documentation for some of those APIs.
+In that case, pluginB could still benefit from the generated documentation it does need by excluding only what it does not need.
 :::

 **`excludeFromGeneration()`**